 Data Protection Officer

 The Data Protection Officer (DPO) is responsible for ensuring the school is compliant with the GDPR and with our own policy.
-This role is currently vacant at 18 September 2023, but will shortly be filled.
+This role is currently vacant, but will shortly be filled.
 Until the DPO is formally appointed the governor with repsonibility for monitoring GDPR is responsible for handling the brief.
 The DPO reports directly to the highest management level in the school, the governing body.
 Any questions or concerns about the operation of this policy in general, or about your own personal data, or about data security, should be referred in the first instance to the DPO, rather than a member of staff.
 You can contact the DPO via the school, if you write a letter, or you can email the DPO directly using the button below.

 Your right of access to your data